2010 Duke University faux sex thesis controversy: Following the controversy

 After her faux dissertation went viral, Owen deleted, closed down, or blocked access to her social networking sites.
 She stated "that fraternities 'make lists like this all the time.'"
 She also expressed deep regret over the incident, saying that she would have "never intentionally hurt the people that [were] mentioned [in the faux thesis]."
+Forbes commented that Owen's attempt to remove her digital footprint from the Web "proved impossible", noting that cached versions of profiles could still be found, and that it was futile to delete materials once they had been released on to the Internet.